Skip to page content

 • Watch closely for unauthorized activity and report suspicious transactions to your bank.

+Staying alert helps keep your personal information — and our campus — safe.
+If you're ever unsure about an email, always verify before taking action.
 Thank you for your continued vigilance and cooperation.
 If you have any questions, please reach out to the Student Financial Services Office by phone at 209-575-7700 or by email.

 Featured Posts